LGVProd/holbertonschool-shell/basics/README.md

-8-Added script that removes the file from step 7 9-Added script that removes the directory created in step 6 10-Added script that changes the working directory to the previous one
+8-Added script that removes the file from step 7 9-Added script that removes the directory created in step 6 10-Added script that changes the working directory to the previous one 11-Added script that lists all files (including hidden ones), in the current directory, in the previous one, and in /boot, all in long format